 Continuing the Journey of Success After Solstice

-According to research, there are 3 primary factors that will increase the likelihood of positive, long-term success following discharge from residential treatment.
+According to research, there are 3 primary factors that will increase the likelihood of positive, long-term success following discharge from residential treatment for troubled teens.

 These factors are: